Do I quality for a COVID-19 booster shot? Here’s who does and doesn’t

 The FDA is approving the booster shots for “certain immunocompromised people.”
 These are people who have either received organ transplants or “are considered to have an equivalent level of immunocompromise.”
 The FDA says that available data clearly demonstrates that a third dose of the vaccine can help protect these individuals.

-To be clear, no one can go to their local pharmacy and get a third shot just yet, as the process for proving your eligibility has not been shared (though it may likely be through a doctor).
+To be clear, no one can go to their local pharmacy and get a third shot just yet, as the process for proving your eligibility has not been shared (though it will likely be through a physician).

-Dr. Anthony Fauci, chief medical adviser to President Biden, said on Morning Edition that the reason for a third booster shot is not because these patients’ immunity to COVID is waning.
-The issue is that they may have never had much immunity in the first place from the first two shots.
+Dr. Anthony Fauci, chief medical adviser to President Joe Biden, said on NPR’s Morning Edition that the reason for a third booster shot is not because these patients’ immunity to COVID-19 is waning.
+The issue is that they may have not developed sufficient immunity from the first two shots.
 In a recent study published in the New England Journal of Medicine, a third dose of the Moderna vaccine boosted immunity in organ transplant recipients.

-So who actually qualifies as “immunocompromised,” and how is it determined?
+So who actually qualifies?
 The FDA is still determining the specifics of its new clinical recommendations regarding all the nuances of immunocompromised individuals caused by both disease and medicine.

 Drugs that suppress our natural resistance to viruses, known as immunosuppressants, are regularly prescribed to people with organ transplants.
-But you could also be prescribed an immunosuppressant to treat autoimmune disorders including lupus and rheumatoid arthritis.
+But you could also be prescribed an immunosuppressant to treat autoimmune disorders such as lupus and rheumatoid arthritis.
 The FDA has not clarified which diseases or treatments it considers on par with an organ transplant.

-What if I’ve received an organ transplant but got the Johnson & Johnson vaccine?
+What if I’m an organ transplant recipient but got the Johnson & Johnson vaccine?

 The new FDA announcement did not address the Johnson & Johnson vaccine whatsoever.
-The Centers for Disease Control and Prevention (CDC) said in a follow up presentation today that data on the vaccine was insufficient for a recommendation at this time.
+The Centers for Disease Control and Prevention said in a follow-up presentation today that data on the vaccine was insufficient for a recommendation at this time.

 What if I’m healthy and just want a third booster shot?

-The delta variant has overtaken the United States, and since it can both be carried and shared by fully vaccinated individuals, it’s reasonable that you may be wondering if you could just get a third shot as an otherwise healthy individual.
-Pfizer has shared data that antibodies capable of targeting the delta variant grow by a factor of five after a third shot given to people ages 18 to 55.
+The delta variant has overtaken the U.S., and since it can be carried and transmitted by fully vaccinated individuals, it’s reasonable that you may be wondering whether you could just get a third shot as an otherwise healthy individual.
+Pfizer has shared data that antibodies capable of targeting the delta variant grow by a factor of five after a third shot is administered to people ages 18 to 55.

 For now, the FDA has not offered any such authorization—though Fauci has said the general public will likely require a booster “sooner or later.”